rklubenspies/shareaprayer/README.md

 ## Architecture

-Below is a rough breakdown of how the application is organized:
+Below is a quick and dirty breakdown of how the application is organized, always refer to the [documentation][rubydoc] when in doubt.

 ### Models